bogardpd/gps-log-tools/README.md

 <img src="img/trim.animated.png" width="800">

 Note that when using this script during an import, it’s important to record the first trackpoint’s timestamp before running this script, as the first trackpoint could be removed.

+## Data Analysis Scripts

+### chart_driving_range.py

+Takes driving log data, groups it by blocks of driving that have a minimum specified break duration, and plots the lengths of each group on a histogram.
+Intended for analyzing driving ranges between the typical charge times of an electric vehicle, to see how many drives would require intermediate charging.